Hampstead Heath Circular Walk (4 or 6 miles)

 About 100 metres past the entrance kiosk, take the first major fork left, following the path as it bends left then right.
 Karl Marx’s monument is then on the right - its bulk making it unmissable.
 It bears the uncompromising inscription: “The philosophers have only interpreted the World in various ways.
 The point however is to change it.”

 Continue on, following the cemetery’s bottom-most path.
-Near the south entrance gate is a monument with a depiction of a dog’s head - ironically his name is prominent, but his owner’s has faded.
+Near the south entrance gate is a monument with a depiction of a dog’s head - ironically his name is more prominent than his owner's.
 Turn right uphill here to follow the main path back to the entrance, noting a number of graves with Chinese inscriptions on the way.

 Karl Marx Monument